lingrongjin/genome-resolved-metaproteomics/README.md

 # Workflow for paired metagenomic and metaproteomic analysis

+# Introduction
 Input: raw mass spectroscopy file, predicted ORFs from metagenome for each sample \
 Output: MPA protein report, Prophane functional and taxonomic annotation summary report \
 Software requirement: MetaProteomeAnalyzer, Prophane

+# Workflow
+# Spectrum correlation and protein grouping with MetaProteomeAnalyzer
+# Taxonomic and functional annotation with Prophane